kivra/ews/README.md

 * call web service operations with automatic encoding of operands and decoding of the response
 * supply hooks that are applied immediately before or after the actual SOAP calls

+## Changes between 2.0.0 and 3.0.0

+Two breaking changes have been introduced in 3.0.0.

+* Prehooks now take 6 arguments and should return 6 arguments.
+* XSDs that define attributes now result in a records with an __attrs map.

+### New Preehook arguments

+Versions before 3.0.0 documented that the second argument to prehooks was the Operation, but in fact it was the SOAPAction.
+From version 3.0.0 both these are now arguments so hooks now need 6 arguments and need to return 6 arguments.

+There is also a new type of pre_post hook that lets you modify the actual rendered XML instead of the internal ews representation.

+### New attributes support

+Version 3.0.0 introduces an extra field called `__attrs` first of record where the XSD defines attributes. `__attrs` is a map and keys should be atoms.

 ## Interface

 ews is an Erlang application that can be started and stopped in the normal way.